2533245542/count_token/README.md

 # count_token
-Use a huggingface tokenizer to count the number of tokens in a file Using this script to tokenize MIMIC-III NOTEEVETNS.csv table takes around 20 minutes.
+Use a huggingface tokenizer to count the number of tokens in a file.

+Using this script to tokenize MIMIC-III NOTEEVETNS.csv table takes around 20 minutes.

 ## steps
-1. install packages
+1. Install packages with
 `pip install datasets, transformers, pandas`

-2. run the script with specifyinig either 1. a file 2. a folder 3. a folder with a file pattern
+2. Run the `count_token.py` with specifyinig either 1. a file 2. a folder 3. a folder with a file pattern

 `chunk_size` is limited by memory size.
 When a file is too large like MIMIC's NOTEEVENTS.csv, you may want to read it in chunks instead of one all together to avoid running out of memory.
 It is found that `chunk_size=3e8` works fine for a machine with 30 GB memory.